johnrbrooks/Workout-Helper/README.md

 ## User Database
 1. A user should able able to login either through Google OAuth or a username/password
 2. Each User should have a saved calendar that they can continue to fully CRUD that is saved from previous entries
+3. A user should be able to save exercises as preferred exercises

+## Preferred Exercises
+1. A user should be able to generate a workout routine for a particular day that randomizes their preferred exercises and picks a selection